New Zealand Law Society | Te Kāhui Ture o Aotearoa

 The New Zealand Law Society | Te Kāhui Ture o Aotearoa is the professional body for barristers and solicitors in New Zealand.
 The Law Society regulates all lawyers practising in New Zealand and is the membership organisation for practising lawyers.
 With 13 branch offices throughout the country, the Law Society is the Kaitiaki (guardian) of the practise of law in Aotearoa New Zealand and the consumers of legal services.

 To be eligible for appointment as a lawyer member on a Standards Committee a person must have practised as a lawyer for a period or periods aggregating at least five years.
+Experience in legal areas such as civil litigation, employment, company and commercial, and criminal is likely to be an advantage.
 Appointments are made by the Board of the New Zealand Law Society.
 Candidates must also be of good character and possess the skill, experience and judgement needed to deal with complaints and make appropriate decisions.

-There is preparatory work involved and meetings are held fortnightly.
+There is some preparatory work involved and meetings are usually monthly.
 This is a voluntary role although expenses will be reimbursed.

-For further information about the role see the position description or contact Sophie Kinsella, Team Leader – Early Resolution Service at email@example.com.
+For further information about the role see the position description or contact Kirsten Corbett, Professional Standards Officer, by email at email@example.com.

-If you would like to apply please complete the expression of interest form and submit this together with your current CV to firstname.lastname@example.org stating “Lawyer Member Application” in the subject line.
+If you would like to apply please complete the expression of interest form and submit this together with your current CV to Kirsten Corbett at firstname.lastname@example.org stating “Lawyer Member Application” in the subject line.

 Applications must be received by 5:00 pm, 27 September 2021.